emissary-ingress/emissary/reference/mappings.md

 - `servicename` assumes that DNS can resolve the bare servicename, and that it's listening on the default HTTP port;
 - `servicename.domain` supplies a domain name (for example, you might do this to route across namespaces in Kubernetes); and
 - `service:3000` supplies a nonstandard port number.

-At present, Ambassador relies on Kubernetes to do load balancing: it trusts that using the DNS to look up the service by name will do the right thing in terms of spreading the load across all instances of the service.